-Appeals must be submitted to the Vice President for Finance and Administration or designee within seven (7) days of receiving the Notice of Outcome.
+Appeals must be submitted to the Vice President for Finance and Administration or designee within seven (7) days of receiving the the Notice of Outcome.
 The Vice President for Finance and Administration Office or designee will convene an Appeal Review Committee of one (1) or three (3) people.
 The chair of the committee will be determined by the Vice President for Finance and Administration.

 The committee shall be empowered to review the case file, and interview witnesses, including the Parties, if the committee deems necessary, within twenty-one (21) business days from the convening of the Appeal Review Committee.
 The timeline may be extended for cause; all Parties will be notified if an extension occurs.
 If it is determined that there are material new facts that could have significantly altered the outcome, the case will be sent back to the Title IX Coordinator to determine the appropriate next steps, which may include further investigation.
 The chair of the Appeal Review Committee will issue a determination to the Vice President for Finance and Administration or designee.
-If the Appeal Review Committee determines a violation, it shall submit a written report supporting these findings, along with the recommendation for further action, to the Vice President for Finance and Administration or designee.
-If the Appeal Review Committee finds that a policy was not violated, it shall recommend to the Vice President for Finance and Administration or designee that the case be dismissed.
+If the Appeal Review Committee finds that a policy was not violated, it shall recommend to the Vice President for Finance and Administration or designee.
+If the Appeal Review Committee finds that a policy was not violated, it shall recommend to the Vice President for Finance and Administration.